Orthodox Church of Finland: Republic of Finland

 A new parish network was established, and many new churches were built in the 1950s.
 After the cities of Sortavala and Viipuri were lost to the Soviet Union (Viipuri is now Vyborg, Russia), the archiepiscopal seat was moved to Kuopio and the diocesan seat of Viipuri was moved to Helsinki.
 A third diocese was established in Oulu in 1979.

 After the Second World War the membership of the Orthodox Church in Finland decreased slowly, as the Karelian evacuees were settled far from their roots among the Lutheran majority of Finland.
 Mixed marriages became common and the children were often baptized into the religion of the majority.
 But quite unexpectedly a "romantic" movement arose in Finland beginning in the 1970s onward glorifying Orthodoxy, its "mystical" and visually beautiful services and icons (religious paintings) and its deeper view of Christianity than that of the Lutheran Church.
 For these reasons, similar to Catholicism in England, conversion to the Orthodox Church became almost a fad, and its membership started to grow.

 At the same time Archbishop Paavali of Karelia and All Finland (1960–1987) made liturgical changes to the services, that gave the laity a more active role in the church services, and made the services more open (earlier the clergy stayed behind a curtain for part of the services) and intelligible.
 Archbishop Paavali also stressed the importance of partaking in the Eucharist as often as possible.

 In the 2010s, church membership has begun to decrease due to membership resignations and the declining number of baptisms.
 Compared to the membership trends of the Finnish Lutheran Church, members who resign from the Orthodox Church are on average slightly older and more likely to be female than those resigning from the Lutheran Church.

 Russian Orthodox Church in Finland

-About 3,000 Orthodox Christians in Finland belong to the Russian Orthodox Church (Moscow Patriarchate), which is not connected to the Orthodox Church of Finland.
+Roughly 4,200 Orthodox Christians in Finland belong to the Russian Orthodox Church (Moscow Patriarchate), which is not connected to the Orthodox Church of Finland.
 Unlike the Orthodox Church of Finland, the Russian Orthodox Church in Finland follows the Julian calendar.